okulkarni573/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 2: Remotely Connecting

 1. Install [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) if needed.
 2. Look up your [account](https://sdacs.ucsd.edu/~icc/index.php) for 15L.
-Specifically, the account should be in the format "cs15lwi22[abdsdfasda]".
-The last couple (not sure how many you will have) letters are specific to you, but I will use "cs15lwi22zz" as an example.
+Specifically, the account should be in the format `cs15lwi22[abdsdfasda]`.
+The last couple (not sure how many you will have) letters are specific to you, but I will use `cs15lwi22zz` as an example.
 You may have to configure your account for the course by setting a password for it.
 This seems to take most people a long time, but I have heard that turning off adblock while configuring may help.
 3. Remotely connect by opening a terminal in VSCode, then running the command `ssh cs15lwi22zz@ieng6.ucsd.edu`.
-If it is your first time connecting to the server, it is normal to be given a warning and a prompt to continue, which you can do by entering "yes".
+If it is your first time connecting to the server, it is normal to be given a warning and a prompt to continue, which you can do by entering `yes`.
 This [link](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established/421084#421084) to understand that was provided in the original post.
 4. You should be directed to enter your password, and then you will be in.
 It should look like this:
 ![Image](Step_2.png)